Part D Prescription Drug Plans

 Part D Prescription Drug (Rx) Plans are insurance plans offered to help cover the cost of prescriptions purchased at a pharmacy, or via mail order.
 Medicare only covers Rx administered in a hospital or doctor’s office settings.
 Part D Plans cover prescriptions you may just take for one month or less (ex., an antibiotic), and also ongoing prescriptions (ex., blood pressure medicine).

-Part D Prescription Drug Plan Benefits Follow a Standardized Benefit Design
+All Part D Prescription Drug Plan Benefits Follow a Standardized 3 Part Benefit Design

-When Congress passed legislation creating Part D prescription drug plans, the law laid out a basic benefits structure all plans must follow.
-There are 4 parts of a plan, and a person covered by the plan may enter each of those 4 parts throughout the plan year based on the total amount of prescription drug costs paid by both the insurer and the insured.
+The insurance companies offering the 14 Part D prescription drug plans available in North Carolina design their own plans with unique details, but ALL Part D plans must follow a basic benefits structure as mandated by Medicare.
+There are 3 “benefit stages” of a Part D plan, and a person covered by the plan may enter each of those 3 parts throughout the plan year based on the total amount of prescription drug costs paid by both the insurer and the insured.
 The plan year is the calendar year, so the benefits start over each January 1.
 See below for more details.

--Most Part D prescription drug plans exclude generics from the deductible!
+-Most Part D prescription drug plans exclude Tier 1 (preferred generics) and Tier 2 (generics) from the deductible!
 So copays for generic prescriptions start the first day of coverage.
-No deductible to meet.
+No deductible ever to meet.
+If you do not take Tier 3 and above (brand name and specialty) prescriptions, you will never see a deductible.

--When you are pick up brand name prescriptions in the deductible period you are not paying the full (retail) cost of the prescription, but the discounted cost (the much lower cost the insurance company has negotiated with the pharmacy).
+-When you do pick up Tier 3 and above prescriptions in the yearly deductible benefit stage you are not paying the full (retail) cost of the Rx but the discounted cost (the much lower cost the insurance company has negotiated with the pharmacy).
 This brings your actual cost down to a level much closer to the copay.
+And insurers make this cost information very transparent…we can figure the cost up front so you know what to expect.

-Once the deductible is met the insurance company pays for most of your prescription costs with you just paying a copay (a set amount).
-This initial coverage design period looks a lot like how many health insurance plans cover prescriptions.
+Once the deductible state is met the insurance company pays for most of your prescription costs with you just paying a copay (a set amount), or a small percentage of the discounted cost of the Rx.
+This initial coverage benefit stage looks a lot like how many health insurance plans cover prescriptions.

 The copay amount depends on the "tier" the drug is on.
 A tier is just a list of certain drugs the insurer formulated, (an example, “preferred generics”).
-Insurers are very transparent with their tiers, making it easy to determine your copay cost under the plan.
-Here is a tier example with copays from a current Part D plan:
+Insurers are very transparent with their tiers, making it easy to determine your copay cost or percentage cost under the plan.
+Here is a tier example with copays from a currently available Part D plan:

 -Tier 1 (preferred generic prescriptions): $0 copay for a one month supply